gauthamys/UIC_CS441_HW3/README.md

     -H "Content-Type: application/json" \
     -d '{"prompt": "<your_prompt_here>"}'
 ```
+and the lambda function can be found in `lambda_function.py`
 ## Test Suite
 Test cases can be found in the `test` folder, to run tests, run
 ```angular2html